DIY Closet Makeover

 IKEA PAX

-I began building platforms along the side walls for the Ikea cabinets to sit on.
+Next, I began building platforms along the side walls for the Ikea cabinets to sit on.
 These were much shorter than the first platform made (about 1.5 inches).
 I assembled all of the Pax boxes and began placing them.
 I chose the Ikea Pax boxes that were 92 inches tall and 13 3/4 inches deep.
 On the left side of the closet, I used 3 of the 19 in wide boxes.
 And on the right side I used one 19 inch, one 28 inch, and one 39 inch box.

-I additionally had to shorten one of these boxes because they did not fit perfectly.
+Additionally, I had to shorten one of these boxes because they did not fit perfectly.
 I did this by cutting down the top and bottom pieces before assembling, and then constructing it with regular screws on the cut side.

 After placing each cabinet box, I made sure they were all level.
 I screwed each one together using 1.5 inch wood screws.
-I then used 3 in wood screws to secure each box into the wall studs along the bottom and on the sides.
+Then I used 3 in wood screws to secure each box into the wall studs along the bottom and on the sides.
 I was then able to add in my shelving and drawers (I used the Ikea Komplement shelves and drawers to fit my Pax boxes).
-I also had to adjust one drawer and two shelves to fit my adjusted cabinet box.
+Also, I had to adjust one drawer and two shelves to fit my adjusted cabinet box.

 I then purchased some 1.5 in MDF trim and began cutting it to length to attach to all of the Ikea Shelving and cabinet boxes.
 This gave everything a nice finishing touch while also covering up seams of the joining cabinet boxes.
 It also allows for me to add cabinet fronts to the drawer boxes!